The 2025 Subaru Love Promise Community Commitment Award

 Exceptional customer experiences and community support.

-Pope Memorial Humane Society - Cocheco Valley
+Pope Memorial Humane Society - Cocheco Valley, Grammy Rose Dog Rescue and Sanctuary, Rozzie May Animal Alliance

-Monarch School of New England
+Monarch School of New England, Strafford Learning Center

 Did Tri-City Subaru go above and beyond, provide exceptional service, or support causes that are important to you?
 We'd love to hear about it.